On View: Ohio Now: State of Nature

 Project a Black Planet: The Art and Culture of Panafrica

-Commissioned for this landmark exhibition, Charmaine Spencer presents a major, large-scale sculptural installation that anchors its gallery space.
+Air 2024 was commissioned by the Art Institute of Chicago for the landmark exhibition Project a Black Planet: The Art and Culture of Panafrica.
+For this historic survey, Charmaine Spencer presents a major, large-scale sculptural installation that contributes to the gallery’s architectural landscape.
 Project a Black Planet is the first exhibition of its kind expressly devoted to modern and contemporary cultural activity through a pan-Africanist lens, exploring the political and cultural solidarity of African and African diasporic peoples worldwide.

-As one of the core commissions for this ambitious project, Spencer’s work explores the intersection of materials and identity on a global stage.
 Following its debut at the Art Institute of Chicago, this international exhibition is currently traveling to world-class institutions, with Spencer’s work featured at:

-The Barbican Centre, London: Late 2026
+The Barbican Centre, London: On exhibition June 11 – September 6, 2026

-KANAL-Centre Pompidou, Brussels: 2027
+KANAL-Centre Pompidou, Brussels: On exhibition November 28, 2026 – Spring 2027

 Upon the conclusion of this global tour, the commissioned work will return to Chicago to join the permanent collection of the DuSable Black History Museum, ensuring its legacy as a permanent part of this historic cultural survey.